-- Be on track to complete Required High School Curriculum requirements as set forth by the USG.
+- Be on track to complete the Required High School Curriculum requirements as set forth by the USG.

 - Create a GAFutures account (if you do not have one).

-- Complete the GHC Admissions online application.
+- Complete the GHC Admissions Application.

 - High schools might have deadlines that are before GHC's Dual Enrollment deadline - GHC defers to the high school's deadline.